You are currently viewing Is Writing a Journal Paper Hard? 10 Common Challenges and How to Overcome Them

 9. Fear of Rejection

 Fear of rejection is another reason many people ask, “is writing a journal paper hard?”
 Rejections are common in academic publishing, and receiving critical feedback can be disheartening.
 However, learning from rejection and improving your paper is a necessary step toward eventual publication.
-For advice on handling rejection and improving your paper, check out this article on academic rejection.
+For advice on handling rejection and improving your paper, check out here.

 10. Balancing Writing with Other Responsibilities